Riaz-404/KUET-Thesis-Format_MS-Word/README.md

 This is an undergraduate (BSc-BScEng) and postgraduate (MSc-MScEng-MPhil-PhD) thesis format in Microsoft Word for KUET based on the [KUET Writing style UG.pdf](https://github.com/Riaz-404/KUET-Thesis-Format_MS-Word/files/12770176/KUET.Writing.style.UG.pdf) and [Report_Layout.pdf](https://github.com/Riaz-404/KUET-Thesis-Format_MS-Word/files/12770181/Report_Layout.pdf).

-During thesis book writing, every student face problem to match the thesis format according to your institution's format.
-Thats why this thesis format is made with Microsoft Word and freely distributed to ease your thesis writing.
-Though there are others formatting software like LATEX, but learning those software are time consuming and painful.
-And moreover almost every student is familiar with Microsoft Word.
-As I think students should give more focus on their their thesis than on the layout of their thesis books.
-As Microsoft Word is not ideal for complex styling, some minor modification needed.
-That's why I strongly recommand to go through the instruction section before using the thesis format.
-Though this is based on KUET, students from other university can use this format with some minor tweaks and modifications.
+During thesis book writing, every student faces problems in matching the thesis format according to your institution's format.
+That's why this thesis format is made with Microsoft Word and freely distributed to ease your thesis writing.
+Though there are other formatting software like LATEX, Typst etc. learning those softwares is time-consuming and painful.
+Moreover, almost every student is familiar with Microsoft Word.
+I think students should give more focus on their thesis than on the layout of their thesis books.
+As Microsoft Word is not ideal for complex styling, some minor modifications are needed.
+That's why I strongly recommend going through the instruction section before using the thesis format.
+Though this is based on KUET, students from other universities can use this format with some minor tweaks and modifications.

 <i>PS: This is not any official format.
 So before using this format, match it with the official format providied by your department.</i>

 # Instructions
+### Download
+First download this <a href="https://github.com/Riaz-404/KUET-Thesis-Format_MS-Word/blob/main/Thesis%20Format.docx">Thesis Format</a> doc file.
+All the necessary modification should be done on this file.

 ### Main Body Text:
 <p>
 <img src="https://github.com/Riaz-404/KUET-Thesis-Format_MS-Word/assets/66328924/8759e239-6e8d-4c10-98eb-e14dcf43b22d" width="90%" alt="screenshot">